MikhaelMIEM/Visca-Onvif-converter-server/README.md

 starts over from `min` value; `default` client address specified preset range for all unrecognised clients

-Also server reads file config every 35 seconds so no needed to restart server to refresh cameras data, just put it in the file and save will be enough
+Also server reads file config every 35 seconds so no needed to restart server to refresh cameras data, just putting it in the file and save will be enough

 ### Launch